barchart/marketdata-api-js/docs/content/sdk/lib-marketstate.md

 | --- | --- | --- |
 | price | <code>number</code> | The price level. |
 | size | <code>number</code> | The aggregate quantity traded. |

->The definition of one price level within a [CumulativeVolume](/content/sdk/lib-marketstate?id=cumulativevolume) object.

 * * *